 Certified Nursing Assistants (CNAs) are caregivers who provide patients assistance with activities of daily living and basic needs.
 CNAs help patients feel safe and comfortable throughout their hospital stay.
-These direct caregivers are an instrumental part of the Maine Medical Center team.
+These direct caregivers are instrumental members of the Maine Medical Center team.

 Becoming a CNA is a great place to start your medical career!
-Maine Medical Center offers a CNA Apprentice Program which is sponsored by MMC’s Center for Clinical and Professional Development and Portland Adult Education.
+Maine Medical Center offers a CNA training program which is sponsored and paid for by MMC’s Center for Clinical and Professional Development in conjunction with Portland Adult Education.
 The program, offered several times a year, includes classroom work, skills labs and clinical experience.
-This 9 week, 40 hour a week program consists of 24 hours of school attendance and 16 hours of Patient Companion-Sitter work on one of the many units at Maine Medical Center.
-You are a paid, full-time temporary employee with benefits while you earn your CNA certificate.
+This 8-week program consists of 26 to 28 hours of training over 4 days per week.
+Another class will begin in November 2021.
+Students will receive a stipend of $200.00 per week throughout the course.

 - Age-specific care through the lifespan